The Ultimate Storage Guide to Self Storage

 Keep in mind that no matter how safe and secure the storage facility may be, you still want to employ your own security measures to ensure the protection of your belongings.
 Statistically speaking, whatever lock you choose needs to withstand striking, picking, and a swift clip from a pair of bolt cutters.
 Your best line of defense is investing in a strong storage lock.

-Opt for Cylinder Locks
+Opt For Cylinder Locks

 What are cylinder locks for storage units?
 They’re the most secure option on the market!
 Cylinder locks house the locking mechanism within a cylindrical shape, similar to how the lock works on your home’s front door.
 Because they don’t stick out of the unit door, they cannot be cut or easily drilled or picked.